 Youth Sports and Dance classes, as well as Youth Soccer Leagues will be available this Fall.
 All programs are designed to meet the health and safety guidelines provided by our Michigan government and health officials.
 CLICK HERE to register for 2020 Fall Programs.

 Please see our website for the most up-to-date information on these programs.

 Our outdoor playgrounds are temporarily closed at this time.

-As part of our plan to reopen our Ys safely and carefully, the pools will not be available for use in the first phase.
+As part of our plan to reopen our Ys safely and carefully, the pools will not be available for use in the first and second phase.
 Hot tubs, saunas and steam rooms are also temporarily closed.
-We are carefully following CDC and state guidelines and hope to be able to offer these amenities to you just as soon as we can.

 Once we open our pools, the Y will take the following precautions:

 - Consistent cleaning of high-touch points – railings, ladders, door handles, and seating areas will happen

 - Pool seating will be spaced out 6 feet apart

 Yes, our gyms will be open but only for individual activities.
 No sports, including basketball, volleyball, or pickleball will be allowed at this time.
 Please note that portions of our gyms may be closed for open gym activities at times so that they can be used to host group exercise classes.